Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-SYWPIjbe_4Y.md

 # [December 19th, 2019 Livestream](../2019-12-19.md)
 ## Q&A: Will Mercer Spheres and Somersloops be useful soon?
 https://www.youtube.com/watch?v=SYWPIjbe_4Y
-This question was possibly duplicated with a more recent answer: [March 23rd, 2021 Livestream Q&A: Do you have plans for the WIP items?](./yt-GPP6rcB8ROw.md) [https://www.youtube.com/watch?v=GPP6rcB8ROw](https://www.youtube.com/watch?v=GPP6rcB8ROw)
+This question was possibly duplicated with a more recent answer: [May 4th, 2021 Livestream Q&A: What about work-in-progress things like Mercer Spheres?](./yt-y_iC9FJAhYk.md) [https://www.youtube.com/watch?v=y_iC9FJAhYk](https://www.youtube.com/watch?v=y_iC9FJAhYk)

 ### Topics